raccoon-lang/raccoon/docs/compiler/GC.md

         set_global_deallocatable_ptr :: has objects it needs inner functions to deallocate

-        bar (c, a, d) { // knows nothing about parent function a <- c = Obj1() <- Obj3() :: reference cycle!
+        bar (c, a, d) { // function call; knows nothing about parent function a <- c = Obj1() <- Obj3() :: reference cycle!
             e      = Obj5()

             free_owned_deallocatable :: e

-            qux (d) { // knows nothing about parent function free_transferred_deallocatable :: d
+            qux (d) { // function call; knows nothing about parent function free_transferred_deallocatable :: d
             }

             # Transferred deallocatables are freed at the end of the scope.
-            # It is costly to deallocate them in the middle of the function.
+            # It is costly to deallocate them in the middle of the function because it has checks.
-            # Pretty sure Swift does it the same way in realease mode.
             free_transferred_deallocatable :: a, c
         }
     }